systeminsights/systeminsights.github.com/source/_posts/2012-06-08-livebetter-article.markdown

 categories: energy
 author: athulan
 ---
-The June issue of the (Livebetter Magazine)[http://livebettermagazine.com] features an article about the BEC standard by Ralph Resnick from the National Center for Defense Manufacturing and Machining and myself.
-You can read the article (here)[http://livebettermagazine.com/eng/magazine/article_detail.lasso?id=307].
+The June issue of the [Livebetter Magazine](http://livebettermagazine.com) features an article about the BEC standard by Ralph Resnick from the National Center for Defense Manufacturing and Machining and myself.
+You can read the article [here](http://livebettermagazine.com/eng/magazine/article_detail.lasso?id=307).